Urgent Care Patient Satisfaction Benchmark Report

 - To enhance the overall patient experience, urgent care providers should consider switching to in-home services instead of requiring physical visits to emergency departments.
 Providing digital conveniences such as online payment options, easy access to health records, and quick estimation of wait times are other ways to encourage positive patient sentiment.

 - These results vary significantly from the RepuScore because these scores are based on artificial intelligence to scan ACTUAL patient comments instead of their 0-10 ratings.

 - Ratings are not always the most efficient method to measure a comment because the most common ratings are a 10 or 0.
-However, most people giving such drastic scores are not always equivalently happy or dissatisfied.
+However, most people who give such drastic scores are not always equally happy or dissatisfied.

 - The context of the patients’ comments needs to be measured.
 This is expertly done by this AI sentiment analysis tool with an error margin of about 3%.

-- This also illustrates the online review scores may not always accurately portray reputation due to the skewed nature of the ratings.
+- This also illustrates that online review scores may not always accurately portray reputation due to the skewed nature of the ratings.